vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 #### 3.2.3 Statistical Considerations

 All experiments use fixed random seeds (seed=42) to ensure deterministic results.
 While this enables perfect reproducibility, it limits statistical inference.
-For critical comparisons, we note that replication with multiple seeds would strengthen conclusions.
+For critical comparisons, it is noted that replication with multiple seeds would strengthen conclusions.

-We report best validation loss (minimum across all checkpoints) and final validation loss (at training completion).
+Best validation loss (minimum across all checkpoints) and final validation loss (at training completion) are reported.
 The best validation loss indicates model potential, while final loss reflects training stability.

 ### 3.3 Hyperparameter Search Strategy

 #### 3.3.1 Learning Rate Search

-We conduct learning rate sweeps using logarithmic spacing to efficiently cover multiple orders of magnitude:
+Learning rate sweeps are conducted using logarithmic spacing to efficiently cover multiple orders of magnitude:

 **Muon LR Range**: 0.005 to 0.15
 - Fast sweep (200 steps): 8 values